-- Allow for a special and regular time to read to/with your child as well as encouraging him/her to spend time reading independently.
-Make reading time an enjoyable activity, in a safe and secure environment. - Encourage your child to borrow books from the College Library as well as the local Public Library. - Talk about the different purposes for reading books like picture books, novels, newspapers, recipe books, online books etc. - Encourage your child to talk about characters and events in the book, before and after reading. - Ask your child to think of possible alternative beginnings and endings for stories read and heard. - Encourage as many family members as possible to be involved in conversations, possibly around the dinner table.
-Try to ensure this is dedicated talking and listening time. - Help your child to think through and discuss ideas in order to develop their thought process. - Ask your child for his/her opinion.
+- Allow for a special and regular time to read to/with your child as well as encouraging them to spend time reading independently.
+Make reading time an enjoyable activity, in a safe and secure environment. - Encourage your child to borrow books from the College Library as well as the local Public Library. - Talk about the different purposes for reading books like picture books, novels, newspapers, recipe books, online books etc. - Encourage your child to talk about characters and events in the book, before and after reading. - Ask your child to think of possible alternative beginnings and endings for stories read and heard - Encourage family members to be involved in conversations, possibly around the dinner table.
+Try to ensure this is dedicated talking and listening time. - Help your child to think through and discuss ideas in order to develop their thought process. - Ask your child for their opinion.
 Encourage them to explain their ideas in detail.